Ken Simon directing Walter Cronkite during the taping of "Connecticut & the Sea."

 Simon created nine documentaries in The Connecticut Experience series, a collaboration of Connecticut Public Television and Connecticut Humanities Council, which was recognized by the Federation of State Humanities Councils as the best humanities project in the nation.
 Programs included "Between Boston & New York," "Suburbia: The Good Life?," "Connecticut & the Sea," "The New Pequot," and "USS Nautilus."
 The latest program in that series is "Working the Land: The Story of Connecticut Agriculture."

-His programs have won many regional and national awards, including three Emmy awards, 18 Emmy nominations and the American Bar Association Silver Gavel for Legal Reporting.
+His programs have won many regional and national awards, including three Emmy awards, 18 Emmy nominations, the American Bar Association Silver Gavel for Legal Reporting.

 Simon is a graduate of the Syracuse University Newhouse School of Public Communications with a B.S. in Film/Television/Radio.